 The Journalist Who Paid Tito’s Lunch

-In the subway on Terazije was installed previously unseen chicken-roasting machine, which worked automatically when dinar was inserted in.
+In the subway on Terazije, there was a previously unseen chicken-roasting machine installed, which worked automatically when dinar (local currency) was inserted in.

 It was opened by Tito and the organizers of the ceremony wanted for President of the Republic to try it out first.

 “I do not have a dinar,” said Tito and his wife Jovanka did not have the money either, so the organizers asked the journalists present if they can help Tito.